Skin Ageing

 Understanding causes and risk factors for skin ageing is critical to effectively prevent and treat ageing skin.

-Ageing is a natural process that everyone goes through, and your skin is no exception.
-Whether it’s the appearance of fine lines, wrinkles, hyperpigmentation, or decreased elasticity, skin ageing can present in various ways.
-This guide aims to provide you with a comprehensive understanding of skin ageing and the factors that contribute to it.
-We believe this is essential in learning how to prevent it and in effectively treating skin ageing.
+Ageing is a natural process that everyone goes through, and your skin is no different.
+Whether it’s the appearance of fine lines, wrinkles, hyperpigmentation or reduced elasticity, skin ageing can present in various ways.
+This guide aims to provide you with a complete understanding of skin ageing and the factors that speed it up.
+We believe this is key in learning how to prevent it.
+Knowing the causes and process will also help you find successful ways to slow down and treat skin ageing.

 Causes of Skin Ageing

-Several factors contribute to the process of skin ageing.
-These can be broadly categorised into two types; intrinsic and extrinsic.
+Several factors drive the process of skin ageing.
+These can be broadly divided into two groups; intrinsic and extrinsic causes.

 Intrinsic Ageing

-Genetics play a significant role in how we age, including how our skin ages.
+Genetics play a significant role in how we get older, including how our skin ages.
 Our genes control how quickly the normal ageing process unfolds.
 A variety of genetic factors affect skin ageing.
-For example, skin type, whether it’s dry, oily, or combination, is largely determined by our genes and can influence how susceptible we are to certain signs of ageing.
-Dry skin, for instance, may be more prone to wrinkles while oily skin might be more prone to enlarged pores or acne scars, which can give the skin an aged appearance.
-Our genes also determine our skin’s natural antioxidant and regenerative abilities, which can protect the skin from damage and delay the onset of ageing signs.
-They also influence our skin’s response to environmental stressors, such as sunlight and pollution, which contribute to “extrinsic ageing.”
+For example, skin type, whether it’s dry, oily, or combination, is largely determined by our genes and can influence how at risk we are to certain signs of ageing.
+Dry skin, may be more prone to wrinkles.
+On the other hand, oily skin might be more prone to large pores or acne scars, which can give the skin an aged appearance.
+Our genes also determine our skin’s natural antioxidant and regenerative abilities These can protect it from damage and delay the onset of ageing signs.
+They also influence our skin’s response to environmental stressors such as sun light and pollution.
+These then contribute to “extrinsic ageing.”

 Biological sex also plays a role.
-Women often experience a sudden decrease in collagen in the first five years after menopause, which can lead to a significant decline in skin thickness and elasticity.
+Women often experience a sudden decrease in collagen in the first five years after menopause.
+This can lead to a significant decline in skin thickness and elasticity.
 Race can also determine our skin’s resilience to ageing.
-For instance, people with more pigmented complexions often show signs of ageing later than those with lighter skin.
+For instance, people with more pigmented skin tones often show signs of ageing later than those with lighter skin.
 This is because melanin provides some protection from sun damage.

 Extrinsic Ageing

 This results from environmental and lifestyle factors that can prematurely age our skin.
-This process is often referred to as “photo-ageing” due to the significant role that sun exposure and damage plays in ageing skin.
+This process is often referred to as “photo-ageing” due to the significant role that sun damage plays in ageing.
 Smoking, pollution, stress and lack of sleep are all external factors that also contribute to this.

 Appearance of Ageing Skin